Frequently Asked Questions

 Transferring liquid propane from tank to tank can be a time consuming and potentially dangerous process.
 In the interest of safety, G&B & Appalachian Energy recommend our potential customers to use as much of their propane as possible then switch companies.
 This will save a re-stock fee from the current supplier and make it safer to remove the tank.

 G&B Energy & Appalachian Energy offer several payment options.
-We offer Stable Propane Pricing, Budget Payments, Auto draft, On-line Bill Paying.
+We offer Stable Propane Pricing, Budget Payments, Auto draft and Online Bill Paying.
 Our customer service representatives are trained to analyze your situation and needs and recommend the appropriate payment options that will work best for you.